goodloop/autoware_auto_mirror/docs/installation/lgsvl.md

 - Switch to the Simulations tab and click the `Add new` button
 - Enter a name and switch to the `Map & Vehicles` tab
 - Select a map from the drop down menu.
-If none are available follow [this guide](https://www.lgsvlsimulator.com/docs/maps-tab/#where-to-find-maps) to get a map.
+If none is available, follow [this guide](https://www.lgsvlsimulator.com/docs/maps-tab/#where-to-find-maps) to get a map.
-- Select the `Lexus2016RXHybrid` from the drop down menu.
-In the bridge connection box to the right enter the bridge address.
+- Select the `Lexus2016RXHybrid` from the drop-down menu.
+In the bridge connection box to the right, enter the bridge address.
 For the default setting, use `127.0.0.1:9090`.
 - Click submit

-Once the simulation has been created, you can select and run it.
+Once the simulation has been created, you can select and run it by clicking the play button.

+TODO @Josh do we still need the next paragraph?
 ### Using the ROS2 Native Bridge

 The "ROS2 Native Bridge" is a special bridge type which does not require a websocket-based bridge.